MicrosoftDocs/azure-devops-docs/docs/boards/sprints/set-capacity.md

 ## Remove a user from capacity

 To remove a user, choose the option from the users  :::image type="icon" source="../../media/icons/actions-icon.png" border="false"::: action menu.
-This will not remove the user from the team.
+This action won't remove the user from the team.

 ::: moniker-end